 Welcome to The Sample, a quick discussion of auditing concepts and terms that will help you do your work.
 Conducting an audit in accordance with auditing standards is no small feat and I want to support you.
 We’ll be referring to the GAO, IIA and AICPA literature to bolster our conversations.
 Let’s get started.

-The GAO and the yellow book uses three different terms when they’re basically telling me what to do on an audit.
-They might say, you must do something, that’s an unconditional requirement.
-A should, they call those presumptively mandatory requirements.
-Then explanatory materials and they use the terms may, might or could in those sentences.
+The GAO and the Yellow Book use three different terms when they’re basically telling you what to do on an audit.
+They might say, you “must” do something; that’s an unconditional requirement.
+A “should,” they call those presumptively mandatory requirements.
+Then there’s explanatory materials, and they use the terms “may,” “might” or “could” in those sentences.

 Why does this matter?
-Because you want to be able to put this paragraph in your audit report, if you’re a performance auditor.
-If you’re financial auditor, you’re going to want to put this first sentence at least, in your audit report, that says, “We conducted this audit in accordance with generally accepted government auditing standards.
-We’ve done this in accordance with the yellow book.”
-Financial auditors like to say that and performance auditors like to say it.
+Because you want to be able to put this paragraph in your audit report if you’re a performance auditor.
+If you’re a financial auditor, you’re going to want to put this first sentence at least in your audit report, that says, “We conducted this audit in accordance with generally accepted government auditing standards.
+We’ve done this in accordance with the Yellow Book.”
+Financial auditors like to say that, and performance auditors like to say it.

-If you break a must, you cannot say that sentence.
-You can’t even say it at all.
-Now if you break a should, and the requirement we just looked at with continuing education was a should, you can say that sentence but you have to explain yourself.
-So, “We conducted this audit in accordance with generally accepted government auditing except we did not earn the 80 hours of CPE required by the yellow book, by the standards.”
+But if you break a “must,” you cannot say that sentence.
+You can’t say it at all.
+Now if you break a “should,” (and the requirement we just looked at with continuing education was a “should”) you can say that sentence, but you have to explain yourself.
+So, “We conducted this audit in accordance with generally accepted government auditing except we did not earn the 80 hours of CPE required by the Yellow Book by the standards.”
 I don’t even know what it would say exactly, but you have to be transparent about it.

 Hope that helped.